AREmondev/kahf_devlinks/README.md

    This command will install dependencies for the main project, frontend, and backend.

-   b.
+   # Or alternatively:

    Install dependencies for frontend only:

    ```
    npm run install-frontend
    ```

-   c.
    Install dependencies for backend only:

    ```
    npm run install-backend
    ```

-   d.
    Install dependencies separately:

    For frontend: